Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Import-AzureRmRecoveryServicesAsrVaultSettingsFile.md

 PS C:\> $VaultSettings = Import-AzureRmRecoveryServicesAsrVaultSettingsFile -Path $FilePath
 ```

-Imports the passed Recovery Services vault settings file and returns settings of the imported vault.
+Imports the specified Recovery Services vault settings file and returns settings of the imported vault.

 ## PARAMETERS

 ### -Path
-Specifies the path of the Recovery Services vault settings file.
+Specifies the path of the ASR vault settings file.
 This file can be downloaded from the Recovery Services vault portal and stored locally.

 ```yaml